eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

 # #{page.title}

-This is the tenth leg in the Tour of Ceylon.
+This is the eleventh leg in the Tour of Ceylon.
 In the [previous leg](../functions) we learnt about functions.
 This part builds on that by covering Ceylon's support for calling functions using *named arguments*.

 ## Named arguments